 Volkswagen Arteon Shooting Brake review

-The Volkswagen Arteon Shooting Brake is full of the latest technology and is spacious for people inside, but its boot can be awkward to use.
+The Volkswagen Arteon Shooting Brake is full of the latest technology and is spacious for people inside, but its boot isn’t the most practical for a big estate.

 - 1. Tell us what you want from a car